For a limited time only

 This supremely playable emulation also features a lifelike set of presets and a wealth of suitable effects for getting authentic 70s sounds out of your DAW.

 This virtual instrument offers a limitless supply of vintage keyboard tones—using some of the most sophisticated modeling technology available.

 Lounge Lizard hits a home run in all departments: EP-3 sounds great, and scores high marks for ease of use and overall versatility.

 Lounge Lizard EP-3 is the best electric piano I own!
 I actually have a real wooden Wurlitzer, and Lounge Lizard sounds soooo close, it's scary.
 Nothing else is even close!

 Lounge Lizard EP-3 gives you so many options to really bring uniqueness to your sounds and performance, it is a necessary piece in my setup.

-The Lounge Lizard EP-3 is my go-to plug-in for the Rhodes and Wurlitzer flava I need on stage in my Open Labs Neko and Miko virtual instrument players.
+The Lounge Lizard EP-3 is my go-to plug-in for electric piano flava I need on stage in my Open Labs Neko and Miko virtual instrument players.
 Lounge Lizard EP-3's interface is very simple yet involved enough to really tweak the sound to perfection.
 This plug is smoove man!

 As a Logic user, I've been relying on its included plug-in, EVP88, for my electric pianos in recent years.
 But after some time with Lounge Lizard, I'm beginning to have second thoughts.
 There's something about the texture of this plug-in that's a bit warmer and more organic—to say nothing of its overall flexibility—that makes it an excellent alternative or addition to the competition.
 Of course, EVP88 works only with Logic, so if you use any other DAW and want killer classic electric piano sounds, Lounge Lizard EP-3 is a no-brainer that you really owe it to yourself to check out.